photo by Tom Morel

 To really make changes, it’s recommended to have support.
 A coach, counsellor or psychotherapist creates a safe space for us to take a good look at ourselves.
 They can help you see new perspectives and learn new ways of being and relating that heal your relationships.

 Time to stop being so passive and start being your genuine, interesting self?
-We connect you with expert, highly rated, and friendly therapists in offices across central London.
+We connect you with friendly, highly-rated expert therapists in offices across central London.
 Or use our booking platform now to find your perfect UK-wide registered therapist or online counsellor.

 Still have a question about passivity in relationships?
 Use the comment box below.

-Andrea Blundell is the lead writer of Harley Therapy, and has had to learn in life to speak up for herself in relationships.
+Andrea M. Darcy is the lead writer of Harley Therapy, and has had to learn in life to speak up for herself in relationships.
 She’s written thousands of mental health articles, and has training in person centred therapy and coaching.
 Find her on Linkedin and Twitter.